US warns against scrapping Abbas talks

 The mood has been very different on the Palestinian side.

-The leader of Hamas, which dominates the Gaza Strip, has called for a "day of rage" on Friday and said it should "be the first day of the intifada against the occupier".
+The leader of Hamas, Ismail Haniya, which dominates the Gaza Strip, has called for a "day of rage" on Friday and said it should "be the first day of the intifada against the occupier".

-Hamas members would be "fully ready" to "confront this strategic danger", Ismail Haniya said in a speech in Gaza.

-Meanwhile, the Fatah party is seeking to protest through diplomatic means, by filing a complaint to the UN Security Council and pushing for a strong stance by the Arab League.
+Meanwhile, the Fatah party is filing a complaint to the UN Security Council and pushing for a strong stance by the Arab League.

 "We are going to declare the United States disqualified as co-sponsor of any peace process or political process," spokesman Dr Nasser Al-Kidwa said.
 "In our mind, it has lost its ability to do or perform any efforts in this regard."